 2009 was the year I decided my voice needed to be heard, and as a 13-year-old pubescent ball of angst and absurdity, I joined Twitter.
 This is the day I regret most in my life.
 Okay, not really, but man it should be illegal to join social media if you’re as ridiculous as I was.

 Eternally embarrassed by my haunting past social media presence, I promised myself I would find redemption… somehow.
 And so here we are.
-But seriously, I think that social media gives us all so much power – to connect, to share, to learn – and this time I intend to use it for good.
-No angst, and much less absurdity, I hope.
+All jokes aside, I think that social media gives us so much power – to connect, to share, to learn – and this time I intend to use it for good.
+No absurdity, and much less angst, I hope.